dougbutner/cXc-Music-Charts/README.md

 # About This Repo
 This repo holds
-1. cXc Music SE Global All charts
+1. cXc Music SE Global All-time charts
 2. cXc Music Beta Gregorian charts (Future)

 # Format
 Top 64 in Markdown with **one player link**, Youtube if available, then Soundcloud or Spotify.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjExMzcwMzM4LDE2NDUyOTMzMjRdfQ==
+eyJoaXN0b3J5IjpbLTEwODE3MDc2LDE2NDUyOTMzMjRdfQ==
 -->